 - Commit to At Least 30-Minutes of Exercise a Day: Exercise releases endorphins, burns calories, and relieves stress.
 30 minutes of brisk walking, cycling, tennis, yoga, or weight training build muscle; improve* cardiovascular health, and decrease* stress and anxiety.
 If your work schedule is unpredictable, commit to developing a morning exercise routine and complete it before leaving for work.

 - Eat As Healthy As Possible As Often As Possible: Let’s face it, a busy work schedule makes eating healthy all the time a near impossible feat.
 However, eating healthy most of the time is not impossible.
 In fact, it is probably the best way to approach a sensible eating plan.
 Focus on eating fresh fruits and vegetables combined with low-fat proteins as often as possible, but always during breakfast and at least lunch or dinner.
-Stock your briefcase, desk, car or purse with healthy snack options like nuts, seeds, nut butters, or granola bars to fuel your energy between meals or during meetings.
+Stock your briefcase, desk, car or purse with healthy snack options like nuts, seeds, nut butter, or granola bars to fuel your energy between meals or during meetings.
 Eating like this as often as possible makes splurging on the occasional business dinner or pizza on the go the rare occasion – and suddenly not that big of a deal.

 - Establish Healthy Sleep Patterns: Go to sleep and get out of bed the same time every day – even weekends.
 Your body established routines, even for sleeping.
 Sleeping in on weekends or staying up late 2 to 3 times a week confuse your body’s natural circadian rhythm, leading to restless or poor sleep.
 It is also important to sleep in a dark room without interference from television, computers, or cell phones.